Required to include TrustFence support.

 * Encrypted U-Boot: [NO]

-* AHAB events: [ERRORS PRESENT!]
+* AHAB events: [NO ERRORS]

 See the NXP secure boot application notes for more information on event decoding.